 - Spring Term -- February 15

 - Summer Term -- May 15

-- We are now accepting applications for Fall Semester employment.
+- We are now accepting applications for Winter Semester employment.

-- We will start considering the applications for Fall about August 10th.
+- We will start considering the applications for Winter about November 20th.

 - You should receive an email from us about two weeks after that date.